rehierl/abstract-properties/16-x-tree-encodings/16-3-enc-trace-lengths/1-1-in-level-order.md

 Note that the computational complexity is improved at the cost of increased storage requirements - i.e. `node.len`.
-Without that storage property, the algorithm would have exponential runtime complexity.
+Without that storage property, the algorithm would have exponential runtime complexity since one would have to determine the node count of a node with each visit.

 <!-- ======================================================================= -->
 ## decoding

-Note that the sequence of length values produced by a level-order traversal **can not be used to decode a document tree**.
-That is because one can not reliabley tell to which parent a node in the sequence belongs, which is why one can not determine the relationship of one length value with that of a subsequent node.
+Note that the sequence of length values produced by a level-order traversal **can not be used to easily decode a document tree**.
+That is because one can not reliably tell to which parent a node in the level-order trace belongs.

+Note that the node count of a node must be such that its value minus one is the sum of lengths of one or more complete child orders.
+With that in mind one could imagine a sequence of child orders for which it is not possible to uniquely resolve these sums - i.e. there might be more than one possibility.